 Renting a car is the simplest way to explore Oahu, especially because there is so much to see and do all around the whole island.
 You’ll likely want to venture out of the North Shore area and check out other spots on the island.
 However, if you can’t drive or don’t want to rent a car, there are certainly other ways to get around.

 The major cities in Oahu are relatively walkable.
-If you’re staying at Outsite Oahu – Sunset Beach you’ll be a five minute walk from the food trucks and and an eight minute walk to surf beach.
+If you’re staying at Outsite North Shore – Sunset Beach you’ll be a five minute walk from the food trucks and and an eight minute walk to surf beach.

 Uber or Lyft in Oahu

 Ride shares are available on the island of Oahu, but more so nearby Honolulu than the North Shore.
 You can take an Uber or Lyft to or from the airport if you aren’t renting a car.
-The cost of the trip to or from the airport will be around $60-$90.
+Rides from Outsite North Shore- Sunset Beach to the airport (or vice versa) will be around $60-$90.
+If you're staying at Outsite Honolulu-Wailupe, you can expect about a $30 ride.

 Public Transportation in Oahu